Bologna Centrale: Location map

 Ticket offices

-There is a staffed left luggage office at Bologna Centrale located next to platform 7 West, see the left luggage page for opening hours & prices.
+There's a staffed left luggage office located next to platform 7 West, run by KiPoint/KiBag, www.kipoint.it/deposito-bagagli See the left luggage page for opening hours & prices.
+The location is marked by the arrow in the platforms 1-7 West photo above

 Food & drink